dsiu13/JS-Notes/runtime-notes.md

 - Two nested for loops iterating over different collections? -> 0(n * m)
 - Sorting? -> 0(n*log(n))
 - Searching a SORTED array? -> O(log(n))

+## Space Complexity
+- How much more memory is required by doubling the problem set?